Scaffolding Jobs – Young Jobseeker Info

 How much money can you make as a scaffolder?

-Recent labour market information says you can earn on average between £14,000 and £30,000 a year as a scaffolder in the UK.
+Recent labour market information says you can earn up to £30,000 a year as a scaffolder in the UK.

 Your starting salary can vary because of factors like level of experience, training, location or the size of the company.
 Your salary as a scaffolder will increase over time as you build skills, knowledge and experience.
 Your salary can also increase with shift allowances, and if you do overtime.